taukakao/first-setup/README.md

 ### Building

 > [!WARNING]
-> dpkg-buildpackage places files into the parent folder.
+> dpkg-buildpackage places it's output files (Like the .deb file) into the parent folder.

 ```bash
 dpkg-buildpackage